 Adapting to change is a critical life skill – and one that’s especially important to master when transitioning into a new workplace.
 While change can be exciting, it can also be intimidating, and learning to manage feelings of uncertainty can be challenging.
-That’s why we’ve prepared these four tips to help you ease into your new role!
+That’s why we’ve prepared four tips to help you overcome the fear of changing jobs and ease into your new role!

-Tip #1 – Acknowledge the feelings of uncertainty
+Tip #1 – Acknowledge Your Fear of Changing Jobs

 Whether you’re feeling anxious about leaving a job you’ve had for a long time, or you’re unsure about certain aspects of your new position: It’s imperative to take time to assess these doubts and jot down what’s making you feel this way.
 According to Forbes, there are two types of coping: